bitnami/containers/containers/mediawiki/README.md

 # What is Mediawiki?

-> MediaWiki is free server-based software which is licensed under the GNU General Public License (GPL).
-It's designed to be run on a large server farm for a website that gets millions of hits per day.

-MediaWiki is an extremely powerful, scalable software and a feature-rich wiki implementation that uses PHP to process and display data stored in a database, such as MySQL.
+> MediaWiki is an extremely powerful, scalable software and a feature-rich wiki implementation that uses PHP to process and display data stored in a database, such as MySQL.

 Pages use MediaWiki's wikitext format, so that users without knowledge of XHTML or CSS can edit them easily.